Parity Sheaves and Smith Theory: The Tate category

 \end{Prop}

-Parts (1) and (2) of the lemma follow, since a summand of a compact object is compact and $\pi_0\T_\infty=\bF_p$ is a field.
+Parts (1) and (2) of the lemma follow, since a summand of a compact object is compact and $\pi_0(\T_\infty)=\ff$ is a field of odd characteristic.
 For part (3), let $M$ be Tate-even and choose a basis of the finite-dimensional vector space $T^0M$, with cardinality $k$ say.
-Since $T^0M=Hom_{\T_\infty-mod_c}(\bT^*\zp,M)$, the choice of basis induces a map $\bT^*\zp^k\to M$ which becomes an isomorphism after applying $T^0$.
-Thus the cone is killed by both $T^0$, $T^1$ and so must be $0$.\end{proof}
+Since $T^0M=\Hom_{\T_\infty\modc}(\bT^*\bO,M)$, the choice of basis induces a map $\bT^*\bO^k\to M$ which becomes an isomorphism after applying $T^0$.
+The cone is trivial under both $T^0$, $T^1$ and so must be $0$.\end{proof}

+\begin{Rem} This argument is where the assumption $p\neq 2$ is used.
+Indeed, $\Ext_{\ff_2}^1(\ff_2,\ff_2)\neq0$ so that Part (2) fails in this case.
+Our restriction to $p>2$ is motivated by the need to have a Tate-theoretic version of the JMW condition (\ref{parcon}).
+This lemma provides this condition. \end{Rem}